University_

 Benefits

-This award provides a stipend allowance equivalent to the University of Sydney’s Research Training Program (RTP) stipend rate per annum (pro-rata) for up to 6 months.
+This award will provide a total allowance equivalent to the University of Sydney’s Research Training Program (RTP) stipend rate per annum (pro-rata) for up to 6 months (indexed on 1 January each year), subject to satisfactory academic performance.
+No extension is possible.

 Who's eligible